rweigel/stats/python.md

 print(M.shape) # (2, 3) - two rows, three columns
 ```

 The shape of NumPy ndarray is a tuple, not a list.
-Because tuples cannot be modified, this serves as a hint that an operation such as <code>s = M.shape; s[0] = 9</code> cannot be used to change the size of an array.
+Because tuples cannot be modified, this serves as a hint that an operation such as `s = M.shape; s[0] = 9` cannot be used to change the size of an array.

-Going back to the first example, the trailing comma in the shape of <code>(3, )</code> needs to be explained.
+Going back to the first example, the trailing comma in the shape of `(3, )` needs to be explained.

 ```Python
 A = np.array([1, 2, 3])